Go Back

 • Bring a kettle of water to a boil on the stove (to fill any jars if you don't have quite enough liquid in the bean pot).

-• Prepare 6 pint jars (or 3 quart jars) per batch.
+• Prepare pint or quart jars.
 Divide the beans evenly across all the jars using a slotted spoon, leaving 1-inch headspace.
 Top the jars with the canning sauce from the bean pot, still maintaining 1-inch headspace.

 • If you're short on liquid, pour in a bit of water from the pre-heated kettle.
 The beans should be under the liquid line in the jars, but there should still be a 1-inch headspace at the top of each jar.